MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-ssl-tls.md

 This command prints low-level protocol information, like the TLS version and cipher.
 You must use the option `-starttls postgres`.
 Otherwise, this command reports that no SSL is in use.
 Using this command requires at least OpenSSL 1.1.1.

 To enforce the latest, most secure TLS version for connectivity protection from the client to Azure Database for PostgreSQL - Flexible Server, set `ssl_min_protocol_version` to `1.3`.
-That setting *requires* clients that connect to your Azure Database for PostgreSQL - Flexible Server instance to use *this version of the protocol only* to securely communicate.
+That setting *requires* clients that connect to your Azure Database for PostgreSQL flexible server to use *this version of the protocol only* to securely communicate.
 Older clients might not be able to communicate with the server because they don't support this version.

 ## Configure SSL on the client